rust-lang/book/nostarch/chapter10.md

 when we implement the trait on a type:

 ```
-impl Summary for Tweet {
+impl Summary for SocialPost {
     fn summarize_author(&self) -> String {
         format!("@{}", self.username)
     }